Zoning Reform Discussions

 ZONING REFORM SPECTRUM HANDOUT

-Background on Zoning Reform Listening Sessions:
+Background on Zoning Reform Discussions:

 The County has a complex zoning framework consisting of 22 independently operating zoning districts that were created over the course of several decades.
 Though a tremendous amount of citizen participation has gone into the creation and updates of the 22 districts over the years, their independent nature makes it difficult to update them in response to community needs, new information about wildlife and water, or to reduce confusion or errors to better serve the public.
 For example, changing a simple typo across all districts requires at least 22 public hearings and 22 individual public notice procedures to make the same change, which can be confusing and costly for the public.